vele616/monorepo/packages/jobboard/website/content/jobs/senior-frontend-engineer-nbx-nixa-io-CbSdr.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/nixa-io"
 companyWebsite: "http://www.nixa.io/"
-summary: "Nixa.io intends to hire a new senior frontend engineer.
+summary: "Nixa.io intends to hire a new Senior Frontend Engineer.
 If you have 3 years of experience as a frontend developer, consider applying."
 summaryBackup: "Love #javascript, #reactjs, #css?
 Check out this job post!"
-featured: 20
+featured: 13
 ---

 ## Description